Industrial Chain

 What is considered a safe operating amperage draw for your oven chain drive system?

 You can typically obtain this information from your oven OEM or maintenance professional.
 When the chain draws more amps than the safe operating limit, it's time to lubricate.
-This is a method used by many larger industrial bakeries that have automated lubrication systems.
-This removes the reliance on a human and automates the lubrication process.
-When friction increases and the amperage draw is too high (or at a desired threshold), the system adds more lubricant to the chain until the amperage draw is reduced and back at a safe level.
+This start signal is a method used by many larger industrial bakeries that have automated lubrication systems.
+This removes the reliance on humans and automates the lubrication process.
+When friction increases and the amperage draw is too high (or at a desired threshold), the system adds more lubricant to the chain until the amperage draw is reduced and back at a desired optimal safe level.

 Typically, there is more waste, and more lubricant is required when applying manually.
 Manual application relies on humans, which can lead to application quantity error, location error, increased waste, and pinch point injury.